 - 7.1 The Council does not currently have any borrowing.
-Dependent on the Council's approval of particular business cases put forward for consideration, it is possible that borrowing would be considered in future for larger capital schemes.
-However; this would need to be agreed on a case by case basis. - 7.2 Borrowing may be considered for "invest to save" projects providing the cost of servicing the debt is contained within the revenue savings/income the project generates, the project generates a positive net present value and the payback period is shorter than the life of the asset. - 7.3 Per paragraph 51 of the Prudential Code in relation to investments for commercial purposes, this authority would not borrow to invest primarily for financial return.
-Nor will it borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
+However, as particular business cases are put forward for consideration, it is possible that borrowing would be considered in future for larger capital schemes and this would need to be agreed on a case-by-case basis. - 7.2 Borrowing may be considered for "invest to save" projects providing the cost of servicing the debt is contained within the revenue savings/income the project generates, the project generates a positive net present value and the payback period is shorter than the life of the asset. - 7.3 Per paragraph 51 of the Prudential Code in relation to investments for commercial purposes, this authority will not borrow to invest primarily for financial return.
+Nor will it borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed. - 7.4 Should the authority need to borrow, then it would be approved to borrow from the following sources:- - Public Works Loans Board and any successor body - Any other UK local authority or public sector body - Any UK bank or building society - 7.5 Any other sources of borrowing would need further research and diligence checks and would be included in the business case for the project for borrowing.